dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 Society has robbed me of the ability to have children in any safe environment, where they won't simply be used as someone else's pawns, just like it has robbed me of everything else I might have.
+The man who has nothing has nothing to fear.
+Why do you think Jesus did not have children?
+What would Jesus do?
+Apparently, *he would not have children.*

 <a name="reincarnation-defined-in-materialistic-terms" />